 Of course, “Paradise” isn’t a bad song.
 It’s just horribly overplayed.
 I’ve heard it so often that it would be perfectly alright with me if I would never hear it again.
 Mr. Loaf can skip it in his concerts for all I care, every DJ should shamelessly mock everyone who requests it for whatever reason, and the people who act it out on the dancefloor of whatever second-rate disco in some hillbilly village should be taken outside and be roughhoused by a pair of hungover stuffed animals.

 The best live version I ever witnessed was shown on Dutch television on December 26th, 1998.
 Harry Mulisch was featured in De show van je leven, and as it turns out, “Paradise” is one of the very few pop songs he can appreciate.
 Que mr. Loaf and the Neverland Express, ripping through that song in less then 5 minutes.
-Unfortunatly, I don’t have a recording of that, so on a totally unrelated note, I’ll point you towards an alternate video, made to tie in with Leap of Faith, in which Meat plays a bus driver.
+Unfortunatly, I don’t have a recording of that, [Edit february 2018: it’s on YouTube now!] so on a totally unrelated note, I’ll point you towards an alternate video, made to tie in with Leap of Faith, in which Meat plays a bus driver.

 See you tomorrow for something obscure.